stateoforegon-eis-css/Oregon-CIS-Assessments/CSS-Assessment-Safeguard-Interrelationships.md

 ___

-## CIS v8.0 Safeguard 10.3: Disable Autorun and Autoplay for Removable Media
+## Safeguard 10.3: Disable Autorun and Autoplay for Removable Media

 **Dependencies:** 1.01, 4.01